aaronreidsmith/aaronreidsmith.github.io/_posts/2020-11-29-perl-weekly-challenge-088.md

 [GitHub Link](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-088/aaronreidsmith/raku/ch-1.raku)

-See below for explanation and any specific implementation comments
+See below for explanation and any specific implementation comments.

 ```
 subset PositiveInt of Int where { $_ ~~ Int && $_ > 0 } # [1]